banner images

 The “Pont du Gard” is the antique monument most visited in France.
 It was built by the Romans 2,000 years ago to bring fresh water to Nimes, which is more than 30 miles away.
 You could just make a photo stop or spend a day visiting the museum and the vicinity but it should not be missed.
 Nearby is Uzes , the first dukedom of France, with its tower, castle, monuments, and the central “place aux Herbes”.

 Vauban fortifications were built by Louis XIV’s military architects.
-They were impregnable citadels in the mountains intended to protect the borders from Spanish incursions.
+They were impregnable citadels in the mountains intended to protect the borders from Spanish invasions.
 Mount Louis is the highest stronghold citadel in France and it is a lively place full of charm.
 Conques was built on a hillside among steep slopes and austere forests.
 This very picturesque village has kept intact most of its medieval architecture.
 The 11th century Abbey Church of Sainte Foix is a popular stop for the pilgrims going to Santiago.

 The Canal du Midi was constructed to link Toulouse to Sete on the Mediterranean.
 Built in 1666 when Sete was a new city with a new harbor, the canal celebrated its 350 year anniversary in 2016.
-It is 150 miles long and passes by the fortified city of Carcassonne, and nowadays it is mostly used as a waterway for river cruises with self drive small boats or luxury barges.
+It is 150 miles long and passes by the fortified city of Carcassonne, and nowadays it is mostly used as a waterway for river cruises with self-drive small boats or luxury barges.

-Carcassonne started as a Gallo-Roman settlement.
-Remains of the Ducal Castle date from the 4th century.
-After the Visigoth and the Sarasin invasions, ramparts with 52 towers were built to surround and protect the city.
-The town was completely burned and pillaged in 1355 during the 100 year war, then rebuilt once again.
-In the 19th century it was completely renovated by Viollet le Duc.
 Rocamadour is a famous stop on the way to Santiago where pilgrims have come to pray for more than nine centuries.
 The town, which is dedicated to the cult of the Virgin Mary, clings over the cliffs of the Causses in the Parc Naturel des Causses of Quercy.
 Two hundred sixteen steps bring the pilgrims to the esplanade of the sanctuary where seven chapels, a basilica, a crypt and the statue of the Balck Virgin are all part of the UNESCO site.
-The book of miracles attribute to the Virgin the virtues of curing people, liberating prisoners and saving sailors.
-Saint-Cirq-Lapopie is part of the scenic Valley of the Lot River.
-It is considered to be one of the most beautiful villages in France.
-Attached to a cliff 300 feet over the River Lot it extends below an old fort.
-Its feudal atmosphere and the old stone houses with flat tiles have attracted artists, craftsmen, and tourists alike.
+The book of miracles attributed to the Virgin the virtues of curing people, liberating prisoners and saving sailors.

 Cordes-sur-Ciel is another fairy tale-like village notable for its craftsmen and artists.
 Built in 1222, it is the oldest bastide in the area, and decorations of dragons, birds of prey, and lions adorn the dwellings.
 The surrounding landscape is also exceptional.
 It’s gothic palace was built by rich merchants.
 It is also known as a legendary city turned towards the stars.